fl4p/Fugu2/README.md

 than the core.
 With higher DC output current the core material magnetization increases and inductivity value drops.
 A good design has a maximum drop of ~50% of its initial inductivity.
-Lower inductivity will cause higher ripple current, which will cause more loss in the core and capacitors.
+Lower inductivity will cause higher ripple current, which will cause more loss in the core and capacitors (increased AC amplitude of magnetic field and current).

-For higher DC currents chose a larger core (or optimized materials).
+For higher DC currents chose a larger core (or materials optimized for DC saturation, which can have low availability and a higher price tag).
 For higher output voltage chose a higher inductivity value.

 Sendust (KoolMµ)  is a magnetic core material commonly used for power applications.
-It is cheap with good availability, has good saturation characteristics and low loss.
+It is affordable with high availability, has good saturation characteristics and low loss.
 Manufacturers offer optimized materials, tuning for price, dc bias and/or core loss.
 ([KDM](https://semic.cz/!old/files/pdf_www/Ljf_KDM.pdf): KPH, KAM, KAH, KH)